paoloserra/MeerKATHI-docs/sphinx/_build/html/_sources/manual/intro/index.rst.txt

 full polarisation.
 It works on data from any radio interferometer as long as they are in “measurement set” format.

-In the simplest terms, MeerKATHI is a collection of Stimela scripts.
+In the simplest terms, MeerKATHI is a collection of Python/Stimela scripts.
 `Stimela <https://github.com/SpheMakh/Stimela>`_ is a platform-independent radio interferometry scripting framework based on Python and Docker/Singularity.
 Stimela allows users to